LaurenSpiegel/ReadySetStream/README.md

 Usage
 ---------------

-1) Import the `readySetStream` function into your program:
+First, import the `readySetStream` function into your program:

 ```javascript
 import { readySetStream } from 'ready-set-stream';
 ```

-2) Call the `readySetStream` function with the following arguments:
+Second, call the `readySetStream` function with the following arguments:

-    a) an array of locations (each location serves as the first argument to your data retrieval function),
-    b) a data retrieval function which takes a location, a logger and a callback as arguments,
-    c) the response object, and
+    (a) an array of locations (each location serves as the first argument to your data retrieval function), (b) a data retrieval function which takes a location, a logger and a callback as arguments, (c) the response object, and
-    d) a logger object (optional)
+    (d) a logger object (optional)

 Example
 ---------------

 If you would like to stream a number of files in a certain order to a response object simply:

-1) Define your locations array with the file paths:
+First, define your locations array with the file paths:

 ```javascript
     const locations = ["read me first", "i'm second", "don't forget about me!"];
 ```

-2) Wrap the fs.createReadStream function in a function so that you can send it a location argument, a logger argument and a callback argument.
+Second, wrap the fs.createReadStream function in a function so that you can send it a location argument, a logger argument and a callback argument.

 ```javascript
 function dataRetrievalFunction(location, logger, callback) {